Fit for a Prince

 Meh.

 This might as well be a Hallmark Movie of no particular note.
-I almost suspect it is kind of a gentle spoof of all the Hallmark Christmas move clichés.
+I almost suspect it is kind of a gentle spoof of all the Hallmark Christmas movie clichés.
 Snowball fight, hero falling on heroine in the snow, Reserved serious mother/queen unbending, child in the house who starts out as a spoiled brat but turns into an ally of our heroine.
 I liked the two main leads all right and did enjoy seeing Alice Krige.
 Maybe I am giving Netflix too much credit and it’s just another in a long line of mediocre Christmas romances.
 It has no reason to exist. **7 our of 10 stars**

 December 19, 2017